Smallest multiplicative magic squares, 6th and 7th-order

 In 1983, Debra K. Borkovitz and Frank K.-M. Hwang published in Discrete Mathematics this 6x6 multiplicative magic square:

 As far as I know, it was the smallest published 6x6 example.
-The 6x6 case is difficult: the latin squares method, described for 4x4 and 5x5 multiplicative squares, does not work for 6x6.
+The 6x6 case is difficult: the Latin squares method described for 4x4 and 5x5 multiplicative squares does not work for 6x6.
 The famous "36-officers problem" of Euler has no solution, as first proved by Gaston Tarry in 1900.
-Is it possible to construct smaller squares than the B&W example?
+Is it possible to construct smaller squares than the B&H example?

 The answer is yes: the smallest possible 6x6 multiplicative magic product is P = 25 945 920, more than 70 times smaller than the B&H example.
 And the smallest possible maximum number with that product is more than 16 times smaller than the B&H example.
 Here is one of the numerous examples with this smallest P and its best max nb: